PluginCube/SupportBubble/readme.txt

 == Description ==

-**SupportBubble** allows you to provide your users with an instant support button using various support channels.
+Provide your users with an instant support button using various support channels.
 Create a custom contact form and gather submissions directly on your site.

 <br>